jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 $ cd pulumi
 ```

-Then let's login into pulumi, here we'll us a local file to store the state of the project.
+Then let's login into Pulumi, here we'll us a local file to store the state of the project.
 This is okay for individual work and tinkering but gets insufficient once multiple people contribute to the project.

 ```console
 $ pulumi login file://...
 ```

-So why not get started and create a new pulumi project?
+So why not get started and create a new Pulumi project?
 Here is the command you need to run and the expected output.

 ```console
 $ pulumi new aws-typescript